AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 ## **[!UICONTROL Users]** {#users}

 The **[!UICONTROL Users]** page in the [Admin Console](https://adminconsole.adobe.com) lets you create, search, update, and remove user accounts.
 These user accounts entitle the end users in your organization to Adobe products and services.
-You can also use the bulk edit workflows to add users or modify user details and license assignments.
+You can also use bulk edit workflows to add users or modify user details and license assignments.

 For more information, see: